Pierre Hervé Ateme Elanga: Career

-He played 2005 for the Cameroonian U17 and 2008 for the U23 of Cameroon.
+Born in Yaoundé, he played 2005 for the Cameroonian U17 and 2008 for the U23 of Cameroon.
 He played from 2004 to 2009 for FC Foudre.

-Ateme played four games for the Slovakian side Dunajská Streda in 2009.
+He played four games for the Slovakian side Dunajská Streda in 2009.

-In June 2011 he moved to Belgium signing for UR Namur.
-After four months he left Belgium and returned to Cameroon, to sign for Cosmos de Bafia.
-In January 2013 he returned to Europe and signed for North Cyprus side Küçük Kaymaklı Türk SK.
+In June 2011, he moved to Belgium signing for UR Namur.
+After four months, he left Belgium and returned to Cameroon, to sign for Cosmos de Bafia.
+In January 2013, he returned to Europe and signed for North Cyprus side Küçük Kaymaklı Türk SK.